-Kate Refsnyder, a coaching veteran of all three NCAA divisions and a former head coach at Albright College, enters her second year as an assistant coach with the Brown softball program in 2015 after joining the team in September 2013.
+Kate Refsnyder, a coaching veteran of all three NCAA divisions and a former head coach at Albright College, enters her fifth year as an assistant coach with the Brown softball program in 2016-17 after joining the team in September 2013.

-In 2014, Refnsyder helped coached a pair of Second Team All-Ivy selections in freshman Christina Andrews and sophomore Janet Leung.
-She helped guide freshman pitcher Leah Nakashima who hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champions.
+In 2014, Refsnyder helped coached a pair of Second Team All-Ivy selections in Andrews and Leung.
+She helped guide Nakashima who hurled the Bears to a 3-1 victory over Dartmouth, the eventual Ivy League champions.

 Refsnyder completed two one-season stints as head coach at Albright – a Division III school in Reading, Pa. – first in 2008 and again in 2013.
 During her second tenure, Refsnyder guided the Lions to their most wins since 2008, landed four players on All-Conference teams, and revamped a pitching staff that tossed a perfect game and two no-hitters while lowering its earned run average by 3.67 runs per game.